Public participation is a maximum of 60 minutes at the beginning of any meeting of Council, or committee meetings that are open to the public.

 Have Your Say - Making an Oral Submission (64KB PDF) | Text version (48KB DOC)

-If you are appearing as a member of the public, you will usually get between three and five minutes to address the meeting.
+If you are appearing as a member of the public, you will have 5 minutes to address the meeting.

 Use your speaking time effectively.
 If there is time left at the end of your presentation, the Chair will facilitate any questions from Councillors.
 These must fall within the time given to you.